I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Seeing the Big Five (lions, elephants, rhinos, leopards and buffalos) | All year apart from the long rains between mid-March and mid-May |

-Seeing lots of baby animals | January and February |
+Seeing lots of baby animals including the Wildebeest calving | January and February on the Ndutu Plains of Southern Serengeti |

-Visiting Zanzibar | Long dry season from June to October. |
+Visiting Zanzibar | Long dry season from June to October |

 Hiking Kilimanjaro | Mid-June to Mid-October and December to mid-March |

-Mara River Crossing – the highlight of the Great Migration, where millions of wildebeests cross the crocodile-infested river | mid-June to September and mid-October to mid-November |
+Mara River Crossing – the highlight of the Great Migration, where approximately 1.5 million wildebeest cross the crocodile-infested river | Mid-July to mid-October but August will give you the maximum chances.
+Location: Mara River, Kogatende in Northern Serengeti. |

 Embark on the Safari of Your Dreams